liferay/liferay-docs/develop/tutorials/articles/maven/setting-up-liferay-maven-facets-in-existing-liferay-maven-plugin-projects.markdown

 # Setting Up Liferay Maven Facets in Existing Liferay Maven Plugin Projects [](id=setting-up-liferay-maven-facets-in-existing-liferay-maven-plugin-projects)

-Liferay Maven plugin projects created with Liferay IDE (2.0 Milestone 1 and newer) are Liferay IDE projects that have all of the required Liferay facets, including the new m2e-liferay plugin.
-The m2e-liferay plugin provides a project lifecycle mapping for building and deploying your Liferay project.
-If your Liferay Maven plugin project was created outside of Liferay IDE or created in a Liferay IDE earlier than version 2.0 Milestone 1, you'll want to update the project with the latest required facets, including the m2e-liferay plugin.
-This tutorial explains the facets and takes you step by step through making sure your existing projects are set up with the facets and takes you through importing any one of your Maven projects created outside of Liferay IDE.
+Liferay Maven plugin projects created with Liferay IDE (2.0 Milestone 1 and newer) have all the required Liferay facets, including the new m2e-liferay plugin.
+The m2e-liferay plugin provides a project life cycle map for building and deploying your Liferay project.
+If your Liferay Maven plugin project was created outside of Liferay IDE or created in a Liferay IDE earlier than version 2.0 Milestone 1, you must update the project with the latest required facets, including the m2e-liferay plugin.
+This tutorial helps you create projects with facets and shows you how to import your standalone Maven projects into Liferay IDE.
 You'll also learn how to determine whether your project is missing any required facets, in case you're unsure.

 If you're interested in learning more about the Liferay Maven project facets, then you'll enjoy the next section.
 You can otherwise skip ahead to the section